juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

  # Part 2: Data Cleaning
-Create DataFrames from CSV files and use basic commands to manipulate them Clean data using the DataFrame built-in commands Manipulate data using DataFrame indexes
+Create DataFrames from CSV files and use basic commands to manipulate them.
+Clean data using the DataFrame built-in commands.
+Manipulate data using DataFrame indexes.
-Describe the basic theory and calculations of returns using Pandas Manipulate datetime data in single variable, DataFrame columns, and Series formats
+Describe the basic theory and calculations of returns using Pandas.
+Manipulate datetime data in single variable, DataFrame columns, and Series formats.